 If you are sure you want to stop studying in your program completely, program discontinuation is the best option for you.

 - Find out about discontinuing your program.
-International students should read the important information about how discontinuing your program could affect your visa.
+International students should read the important information for student visa holders.

 - Read about the program discontinuation fees before you make your decision.

 - If you’re an international student who has discontinued your program at UNSW and want to transfer to another educational institution within the first six months of starting at UNSW, you will need to get a release letter from UNSW.